pcawte/AgDev/README.md

 - Change printf with NULL pointers do something sensible

-- Add fscanf

-- Close files that have not been closed on `exit()` as MOS does not close them and runs out of file handles.
+- Close files that have not been closed on `exit()` as MOS does not close them and runs out of file handles - plus this is part of the C standard

+### To-Do - New Features

-- Add command line support for input / output redirection
+- Add command line support for redirection of stderr

+- Add simulation of pipes

 - Port / replace / expand library where necessary to the Agon Light.
 Including:

   - investigate benefits of buffering for stdio.
+  - VDP/VDU library

+- Create own repository that is not dependent on CE Toolchain

+  - Clean out the CE specific stuff

 - Test / proof of concept for other LLVM front-ends.
 See, for example, [GitHub - maddymakesgames/Rust-CE: A proof-of-concept of rust on the ti-84+ce](https://github.com/maddymakesgames/Rust-CE), which is a proof of concept for running Rust on the TI-84-CE calculator.